 Wear a life jacket

-The top way to do so is to always wear a life jacket when on a boat or participating in other activities on the river.
-If you don't own a life jacket, they're available to rent through the Recreation Equipment Rentals Program.
+Always wear a life jacket when on a boat or participating in other activities on the river.
+If you don't own a life jacket, you can rent one through the Recreation Equipment Rentals Program.

 Supervise